Affiliate links on Android Authority may earn us a commission. Learn more.

 Now, some cryptocurrencies are aiming to fix that problem by offering a digital token that is equivalent to the US dollar.
 USD Coin (USDC) accomplishes exactly this and is part of a growing class of cryptocurrencies called stablecoins.

-While several tokens, including the popular Tether (USDT), are pegged to the dollar, USD Coin has tried to position itself as a more legitimate and trustworthy option.
-Let’s explore how it manages to achieve that and why it is rapidly gaining market share.
+While several cryptocurrency tokens are pegged to the dollar, USD Coin has tried to position itself as a more legitimate and trustworthy option.
+But is it actually any more trustworthy than Tether (USDT) and should you use it?

 Launched in 2018, USD Coin is a relatively new digital currency that has its value pegged to the US dollar.
 In case you haven’t heard about stablecoins yet, they are a distinct class of cryptocurrencies.